BrorSebastianSjovald/katacoda-scenarios/react-e2e-testing-with-jest-and-puppeteer-using-github-actions/step4.md

 Cool!
 Now we have two basic tests for our application.
 Lets try and see if they pass!
 Run `npm test`{{execute}} and see the results!

+If everything has done correctly you should be seeing a `Tests: 2 passed, 2 total` in you terminal.
+Amazing!
+You've now confirmed that the those tests works in your local environment!

+**Can we now make sure that our application works if we would host this on the web?
+What you think?**